What can you do with an advanced degree in Adult-Gerontology Nursing?

 At Duquesne University, our online MSN with a track in Adult-Gerontology Acute Care provides you with the training and education you need to ensure you understand your patients’ acute health care needs and have the tools to properly assess and educate them on their treatment options.

-What does a gerontology nurse practitioner do?
+What does an adult-gerontology acute care nurse practitioner do?

 Patients across the adult life stages can depend on their adult-gerontology nurse practitioner to provide the care required to cope with the various physical, mental and social effects of aging.
 As an adult-gerontological acute care nurse practitioner, you will work with patients who have complex chronic illnesses and provide preventive care to those who may be at risk of developing critical and complex diseases.